Jarrio/haxe-react-native-firebase/README.md

 - Google Authentication (I used the react-native google sign-in package to create the button)
 - Real time database

-Somewhat working:
+Can't remember if working:
-- Basic Messaging
+- Messaging

 ---